 - Be sure the spent casting gets ejected.

-Always talk to your local building department to make sure these types of fasteners are allowed to be used where you live.
+So, it’s a good idea to always talk to your local building department to make sure these types of fasteners are allowed to be used where you live.

-There are some instances where screws and nails are not recommended or even permitted for use when fastening concrete and wood plates.
+There are instances where screws and nails are not recommended or even permitted for use when fastening concrete and wood plates.

 Some insurance companies and local building departments prohibit using them if there are any radiant heat tubes or lines that are stuck in the concrete.